-- 6. Pass out Student Sheet 5.2: Evaluating Solutions.
-Individually or in groups, students can work through the sheet with their own solution.
-Encourage students to pick and choose elements from any of the options they have just read about, or to create their own solution based on what they have learned throughout the unit. - 7.
+- 7. Pass out Student Sheet 5.2: Evaluating Solutions.
+Individually or in groups, students can work through the sheet with their own solution. - 8.
 Students can revisit the last column of their Lesson Summary Guide and build off ideas they have recorded after each lesson.